sderaps/DMM/README.md

 ## Wear OS Watch Faces Designed for Xdrip+ for use with Dexcom, Libre and other CGM's Supported by Xdrip+ and GlucodataHandler Complications

-**Please Note :** These Watch Faces will also work with **Libre 3, with Juggulco** , and then using xdrip+ Hardware data source as Libre(Patched app) in Settings, However there is a delay in Blood Sugar Readings to xdrip+.
-There may also be others but untested.
+**Please Note :** These Watch Faces will also work with **Libre 3, with Juggulco** , and then using xdrip+ Hardware data source as Libre(Patched app) in Settings, However there is a delay in Blood Sugar Readings to Watch Face.
+There may also be other CGM's but untested.

 **Xdrip+** is my Main Go to Software for Diabetes Management using the Predictive Simulation Graphs showing Insulin Action, IOB, and Recording Insulin Dosing.